GedalyaKrycer/04-web-api-code-quiz/README.md

 * The quiz ends when the 5th question is answered or the timer runs out.

 * Timer resets when starting the quiz over without refreshing

+* `li` elements in the Highscore section generate with JS.
+They are also styled dynamically based on odd/even/lastchild

+* Quiz can be retaken without refreshing, as well as the high score section being cleared

+* This project was a great practice in functions, changing class and other DOM elements with Java script and working with event delegation.

+* Ran code through HTML, CSS and JS validators